Creating IoT Mobile Apps with Blynk

 1. Blynk Cloud website (https://blynk.cloud) This is where we configure the data that will be sent

-2. Workbench This is where we write the Argon could to send data
+2. Workbench This is where we write the Photon 2 code to send data

 3. Blynk mobile app This is where we will design the interface